JeremiahThapelo/portfolio/README.md

 # portfolio
-Website detailing all skill and qualifications by Jeremiah Thapelo
+Website detailing all skills and qualifications by Jeremiah Thapelo